 The Tip of a Criminal Iceberg

 Cockfighting usually involves other crimes in addition to cruelty to animals.
-Gambling—frequently illegal and involving large sums of money—is found at many cockfights, as are firearms and other weapons that are sometimes used in violent, interpersonal crimes, including murder—for example, in a triple homicide that occurred at one Texas cockfight.9 Following a raid on a California cockfight, one Fresno County deputy said, “In years past we have a lot of other crimes associated with cockfights.
-We’ve had several murders, shootings, assaults, drug issues, weapons charges.
-A variety of things come as a result of these cockfights.
-That’s why our department takes it so seriously.”10
+Gambling—frequently illegal and involving large sums of money—is found at many cockfights, as are firearms and other weapons that are sometimes used in violent, interpersonal crimes, including murder—for example, in a triple homicide that occurred at one Texas cockfight.9 During a raid on a California cockfight in 2017, the largest raid in U.S. history, more than 7,000 birds were recovered, along with firearms, narcotics, syringes and steroids.10 one Fresno County deputy said, “We have a lot of other crimes associated with cockfights, we’ve had several murders, shootings, assaults, drug issues, weapons charges.
+A variety of other things come as a result of these cockfights, so that’s why our department takes them so seriously.”11

 What You Can Do

-Many states have made cockfighting a felony.
+The majority of states have made cockfighting a felony.
 Even attending a cockfight is illegal in most states, as is possessing roosters for the purpose of fighting.
-In 2002, President George W. Bush signed legislation that made the transport of roosters across state lines to engage in fights a federal crime.11 Five years later, the Animal Welfare Act was amended to make “knowingly buying, selling, or transporting animals across state or international borders for the purpose of fighting” a felony.12
+In 2002, President George W. Bush signed legislation that made the transport of roosters across state lines to engage in fights a federal crime.12 Five years later, the Animal Welfare Act was amended to make “knowingly buying, selling, or transporting animals across state or international borders for the purpose of fighting” a felony.13 In 2018, a ban on cockfighting all five territories—American Samoa, the Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands—was signed into law, effective in 2019.14

 If you suspect that this illegal activity is occurring in your neighborhood, contact local law-enforcement authorities.